 Alisha is a fashion/costume designer and activist from Dumfries, VA and currently resides in Atlanta, GA.
 In 2019, she earned a Master’s in Law, Justice, & Culture from Ohio University with a focus on Anti-Black Racism, Critical Race Theory, Identity Politics, African American Studies, and Political Science.
 While at Ohio University, Alisha served as the President of the Diversity and Inclusion Committee for the university’s theatre program.
 She joined our community in 2017 as a counselor at Aloha, and since 2018 has been a Unit Head and is now a Staff Advisory Board member.
 Alisha is excited to be a part of Aloha’s DEI Taskforce and is dedicated to changing Aloha for the better!

 Joi comes from a long line of DEI leaders.
 She’s found a passion for this work through her love of the Aloha Foundation and years spent as a camper and counselor.
 She didn’t always get the support and community she needed, but is excited to help give all future campers and counselors the environment they need to thrive in Foundation programs.
-She works year-round as the Foundation’s social media and communications coordinator and hopes to use her master’s in journalism to help community members tell their stories and have their voices heard.
+She was the Foundation’s year-round social media and communications coordinator from 2018 until fall 2020, using her master’s in journalism to help community members tell their stories and have their voices heard.

 Chris Sarkis, a counselor at Horizons since 2017, grew up in the Upper Connecticut River Valley as the child of two Lebanese immigrants and went to Woodsville High School.
 This year, he graduated with a degree in music education from SUNY Potsdam.
 He’s passionate about inclusive education practices, diverse representation in the classroom and elsewhere, and process-focused, informal learning.
 Chris is looking forward to bringing his perspective and passion as an educator and Horizonite to the DEI Taskforce.